metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SqlServerInstance.md

 ## SYNOPSIS

-Retrieves SQL server information from a local or remote servers.
+Get SQL server information from a local or remote servers

 ## SYNTAX